-Archaeologists and anthropologists will tell; you humans wear clothes for warmth, protection and decoration.
+Archaeologists and anthropologists will tell you; humans wear clothes for warmth, protection and decoration.
 Psychologists will tell you we wear clothes to enhance our naughty bits, religious types will tell you the opposite, that God clothed us in leaves to hide those bits, and later, in animal skins so that animals would fear us, so that we could have dominion over them.

 What no one has asked, is why do animals wear vests, but not pants?

 On April 1st 2012 the British Library fooled the world with the purported discovery of a cooke boke by one Geoffrey Fule, cook to a 14th century Queen of England, which purportedly included recipes for blackbird, hedgehog, herring, tripe, codswallop (a kind of fish stew), and roast unicorn.
 The Unicorn a la Fule recipe supposedly suggested marinading the beast in cloves and garlic, then roasting on a grill.
 Now there were numerous clues to the prankish nature of the entry on the British Library’s blog.
-The words, herring, tripe and codswallop should have been clear indicators.
+The words herring, tripe, rule and codswallop should have been clear indicators.
 However, the illuminated images that accompanied the story probably went a long way toward convincing much of the internet of the jape’s veracity.
 The pictures of barbecuing unicorn, a dour-faced wench serving the head, the hoofs and off-cuts poking up from a bucket, lent a certain Bayeuxish veracity to the story.
 Truth is in the eye of the beholder, and proof is in the pudding, even if it be unicorn pudding.

 You may have seen this curious kangaroo-like creature, peeking out between leaves and the pages of a rare Portuguese prayer book dated between 1580-1620.
 Has the history of the discovery of Australia been re-written?
 Previously the Dutch ship Duyfken under Captain Willem Janszoon was accorded the first European ship to reach Australian shores in 1606.
 Did Portuguese sailors tell tales of giant mice and the upside down people of the antipodes?
 Well, yes they did.
 But this did not necessarily mean that this was an Australian kangaroo.
-The red tree kangaroo lives throughout New Guinea and Indonesia, where the Portuguese traded and colonized in the great age of discovery.
+The red tree kangaroo lives throughout New Guinea and Indonesia, where the Portuguese traded and colonized in the age of discovery.

 The mere existence of this medieval marsupial is not extraordinary.
 What is fascinating is the expression of shyness the artist has imbued in the depiction of the creature.
 Like Adam in the Garden of Eden, it seems the animal has learned shame, a desire to hide his nakedness, to clothe himself, even if it is just behind leaves.
 The manuscript, inscribed with the name Caterina de Carvalho, (a name meaning Oak in the Portuguese) a nun who lived in western Portugal at the turn of the 16th century, also includes a picture of a native man, clothed in leaves, which some have identified as an indigenous Australian, though the figure could easily be from Borneo or Papua.
 The significance of the figure is that of Adam, after tasting the forbidden fruit of the Tree of the Knowledge of Good and Evil, but before being expelled from paradise, man still in a state almost approaching grace.

 Biblical depictions have long informed our notions about our relationship with animals.
-In the Garden of Eden the state of naked grace Adam and Eve exist is the same innocence in which animals dwell.
+In the Garden of Eden the state of naked grace in which Adam and Eve exist, is the same innocence in which animals dwell.
 After a cursory convincing by the serpent, Eve and Adam both partake of the fruit, forbidden to them by God.
 Discovering shame, the first thing they realize is they are now different to the other animals;

 Then the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons.
 (Genesis 3:7)

-God then cursed the serpent, to henceforth go on his belly and eat dust, to suffer the enmity of man, the implication being of course that the serpent (Nachash in Hebrew, according to some meaning Upright, Shining One) before going on his belly, wwas a creature that stood.
+God then cursed the serpent, to henceforth go on his belly and eat dust, to suffer the enmity of man, the implication being of course that the serpent (Nachash in Hebrew, according to some meaning Upright, Shining One) before going on his belly, was a creature that stood.
 Shining One also means the Light Bringer, Lucifer, Lucifer – light bringer, before his fall, an angel clothed in shining raiments, and Satan – the serpent, the spoiler, scaled and naked after.